 Spring is bursting through in the garden

-Spring has arrived in the Hardwick garden.
 In the stumpery, low-growing blue and purple iris quietly thread their way amidst snowdrops clustering around the decaying and mossy oaken tree roots.
 Croziers of ferns are tempted to unfurl through the leaf mould into the still-cold air, shadowed from spring sunshine by the adjacent stone wall.

 Mowing is underway; rear rollers smoothing and striping the lush new growth in the East and West Courts.
 Regular spiking aerates the grass alleys between the Yew and Hornbeam high hedges on the South lawn, with occasional brushing to remove the build-up of dead grass (thatch) and moss.